Why is my website slow?

 Common causes behind a slow loading website.

-You worked hard to get your website all set up, perhaps even spent a significant amount on the design and development.
-So why does waiting for the web pages to load feel like you’re watching paint dry?
+You worked hard to get your website set up, perhaps even spent a significant amount on the design and development.
+So what's causing the slow response time?

 Let’s examine the usual suspects.